softwaresaved/automated_testing/README.md

     >>> machine_json == human_json
     True

-If our test oracle contained machine readable versions of files, and we refactored our software, to output the data files in a more human-readable format by introducing white-space and newlines, then we want our automated tests to still view these files as equivalent since their content is identical, only their presentation has changed.
+If we refactor software to output data files in a more human-readable format by introducing white-space and newlines, then we want our automated tests to view these files as equivalent to their non-human readable counterparts, since their content is identical, only their presentation has changed.
 In the above example, json.loads takes care of that for us, parsing the files into a data structure for us.
 In other situations, we may have to write the code that parses the files in such a way that we can compare their contents.

-### Equality in a floating point world
+## Equality in a floating point world

 Even if we do our checks in-code using numpy, as above, it is important to remember that computers don't do floating point computations that well.
 For example, consider this short Python session: